atsushieno/aap-lv2/README.md

 The dependency Android binaries are built from [android-native-audio-builders](https://github.com/atsushieno/android-native-audio-builders) repository.
 It builds LV2/lilv dependencies as well as plugin sample binaries.

 For LV2, mda-lv2, and guitarix, the `make` step lets it download from the release tarballs.

-For sfizz, it directly references its own `CMakeLists.txt` from `build.gradle`, but also downloads the binary buidls of `libsndfile` and its dependencies.

 ### directory structure conversion